Max Muncy Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Rays pitching staff ranks 23rd in MLB.
+- The Rays pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Rays' 3.69 team ERA ranks fifth among all league pitching staffs.
+- The Rays have the fourth-ranked team ERA across all MLB pitching staffs (3.67).

-- Rays pitchers combine to give up 52 home runs (one per game), the ninth-fewest in baseball.
+- Rays pitchers combine to allow 52 home runs (one per game), the eighth-fewest in baseball.

-- Beeks makes the start for the Rays, his sixth of the season.
-He is 1-2 with a 4.68 ERA and 22 strikeouts in 25 2/3 innings pitched.
+- Glasnow will make his first start of the season for the Rays.

-- In his last time out on Sunday against the Milwaukee Brewers, the lefty threw two innings, giving up one earned run while surrendering one hit.
+- The 29-year-old righty started and threw five scoreless innings when he last appeared Saturday, Oct.
+8 against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.